sarah-nash/Streaming-Data/README.md

 # Streaming-Data
-oop project. purpose of this project was to filter through data using a windowed buffer, in preparation for filtering pixels of an image, mean and median of the window.

 This project is an object-oriented approach to filtering data using a windowed buffer.
 Data is read into a sliding window and the window is averaged at each step with mean and median calculations.
 The averaged data is finally saved to an output file.